rbaumgar/openshift-logging/README.md

 The preferred option for accessing the data stored in Loki managed by loki-operator when running on OpenShift with the default OpenShift tenancy model is to go through the LokiStack gateway and do proper authentication against the authentication service included in OpenShift.

 The configuration uses oauth-proxy to authenticate the user to the Grafana instance and forwards the token through Grafana to LokiStack’s gateway service.
-This enables the configuration to fully take advantage of the tenancy model, so that users can only see the logs of their applications and only admins can view infrastructure and audit logs.
+This enables the configuration to fully take advantage of the tenancy model so that users can only see the logs of their applications and only admins can view infrastructure and audit logs.

-As the open-source version of Grafana does not support to limit datasources to certain groups of users, all datasources (“application”, “infrastructure” and “audit”) will be visible to all users.
+As the open-source version of Grafana does not support limiting datasources to certain groups of users, all datasources (“application”, “infrastructure” and “audit”) will be visible to all users.
 The infrastructure and audit datasources will not yield any data for non-admin users.

 Keep in mind that the configuration points to the Loki Gateway server (GATEWAY_ADDRESS).
 This contains the Lokistack name (logging-loki).
 If you have changed, replace it with the correct name.